 Conclusion

-Finally, the fashion industry will always be one of the best, largest, and most innovative in the world.
-The fact that fashion is a necessity ensures that the industry will never be considered obsolete.
-As a result, it will only continue to improve and revamp outdated looks in order to make it modern again.
+Finally, there is no doubt that how fashion has changed over time.
+The fashion industry will always be one of the best, largest, and most innovative in the world.
+The fact that fashion is necessary ensures that the industry will never be considered obsolete.
+As a result, it will only continue to improve and revamp outdated looks to make it modern again.
+This how has fashion evolved.

 every one be able to easily be aware of it, Thanks a lot.